mk-fg/reliable-discord-client-irc-daemon/README.md

-For setting up daemon/script to run on OS boot, [rdircd.service] systemd unit file can be used in most Linux environments (maybe edit ExecStart= options and paths there, and see also [Systemd integration] below), or otherwise probably via init.d script, or maybe in "screen" or "tmux" session as a last-resort ad-hoc option.
+For setting up daemon/script to run on OS boot, [rdircd.service] systemd unit file can be used in most Linux environments (maybe edit ExecStart= options and paths there, and see also [systemd integration] below), or otherwise probably via init.d script, or maybe in "screen" or "tmux" session as a last-resort ad-hoc option.
 Make sure it runs as e.g. "rdircd" user created in snippet above, not as root.